MasterSkepticista/Livingstone-2/README.md

 ## Troubleshooting

+Most likely, it closed without any error trace.

 Only thing to go wrong here, is incorrect Environment Variable setting.

 Did you choose the second section "System Paths" in step 2.?

-Don't choose "User Paths" The package is standalone, it should work without any dependencies.
+Don't choose "User Paths"

+The package is standalone, it should work without any dependencies (except for the JDK which I assume you read earlier).

 Still doesn't work?
+Open an issue.
-Let me know at karanshah1698[at]gmail[dot]com I'll be glad to get back to your problems.
+I'll be glad to get back to your problems.

 Please feel free to cite this work if it helped you anyway.